QData/FastSK/README.md

 This Github is built with a novel and fast algorithm design for implementing gapped k-mer algorithm, [pybind11](https://github.com/pybind/pybind11), and [LIBSVM](https://github.com/cjlin1/libsvm).

-#### More details of algorithms and results now in: [https://academic.oup.com/bioinformatics/article/36/Supplement_2/i857/6055916](https://academic.oup.com/bioinformatics/article/36/Supplement_2/i857/6055916)
+#### More details of algorithms and results now in: [Bioinformatics 2020](https://academic.oup.com/bioinformatics/article/36/Supplement_2/i857/6055916)

 ## Prerequisites